 These orders can be extremely valuable to protect the rights of litigants in an emergency situation.
 If a temporary restraining order is granted, the court will then set a hearing within 10 days so that both sides of the dispute (and their attorneys) can be notified and appear to argue whether or not the temporary restraining order should be maintained or dissolved.

 At this hearing, initiating party (known as the movant) is now seeking a preliminary injunction.
 Here, the movant will argue to the court that these wrongful actions would continue to cause irreparable harm if allowed to resume and that there is a likelihood the movant would win the case.
 If the court agrees with the movant, a preliminary injunction will be issued that maintains the court order to stop the other side’s wrongful conduct until the entire case is tried and the ultimate decision is reached.
 Again, this is done to preserve the status quo while the litigation process takes place and protect the movant’s rights in the meantime.

 To successfully take advantage of the protections of injunctive relief like this, you need an experienced civil litigation attorney.
 There are very specific procedures to be followed and the paperwork involved must be precisely drafted.

-At The Doyle Law Offices, P.A., we have 20 years civil litigation experience and have represented many Cary and Raleigh clients regarding temporary restraining orders and preliminary injunctions.
+At The Doyle Law Offices, P.A., we have over 20 years of civil litigation experience and have represented many Cary, Raleigh, Wake Forest, and Rolesville clients regarding temporary restraining orders and preliminary injunctions.
 Too often clients come to our office long after the fact when the damage has already been done.
 Injunctive relief like this is not applicable to every case, but when it is, it is an invaluable tool to protect your rights before it’s too late.
 Please call us at (919) 228-4487 or fill out the form below.